jcjorel/clonesquad-ec2-pet-autoscaler/docs/SSM.md

 This event is sent when an instance enters the 'draining' state: The event warns that the instance is selected to be shutdown soon.

-If it exists on the instance, the scripts `/etc/cs-ssm/instance-scaling-state-change-draining` is exectued with first argument as the previous state.
+If it exists on the instance, the scripts `/etc/cs-ssm/instance-scaling-state-change-draining` is executed with first argument as the previous state.
 If this scripts returns a non-zero code, it will be repeated.

-#### 'TCP Port Blacklist' advanced subfeature
+#### 'TCP Port Blocked list' advanced subfeature

-The TCP port blacklist subfeature uses the SSM RunCommand to install an in-memory IPtables on an instance entering the `draining` state.
-This IPTables will generate 'Connection refused' message to new TCP connection attempts targeting ports defined in [`ssm.feature.events.ec2.scaling_state_changes.draining.new_connection_blocked_port_list`](CONFIGURATION_REFERENCE.md#ssmfeatureeventsec2scaling_state_changesdrainingnew_connection_blocked_port_list).
+The TCP port blocked list subfeature uses the SSM RunCommand to install an in-memory IPtables on an instance entering the `draining` state.
+This IPTables will generate 'Connection refused' messages to new TCP connection attempts targeting ports defined in [`ssm.feature.events.ec2.scaling_state_changes.draining.connection_refused_tcp_ports`](CONFIGURATION_REFERENCE.md#ssmfeatureeventsec2scaling_state_changesdrainingconnection_refused_tcp_ports).

 This subfeature is especially useful to fail healthchecks of external balancers while allowing currently active connections to finish.
+This feature is not useful if managed instances are served by ELB(s) under CloneSquad management (i.e. CloneSquad unregisters automatically drained instances for ELB(s)).

+If the file `/etc/cs-ssm/blocked-connections/extra-iptables-parameters.txt` exists on the drained instance, it is read and content will be added to the iptables command line.
+Especially, it can be used to restrict the rule to some instance network interfaces (ex: `-i eth0`).
+See [Linux helper script](../src/resources/cs-ssm-agent.sh) for implementation details.

 > See also [`ssm.feature.events.ec2.instance_ready_for_shutdown`](CONFIGURATION_REFERENCE.md#ssmfeatureeventsec2instance_ready_for_shutdown) to control the amount of time spend in the `draining` time.